openservicemesh/osm/docs/content/docs/patterns/sidecar_injection.md

+---
+title: "Sidecar Injection"
+description: "This section describes the sidecar injection workflow in OSM."
+type: docs
+---

 # Sidecar Injection
 Services participating in the service mesh communicate via sidecar proxies installed on pods backing the services.
 The following sections describe the sidecar injection workflow in OSM.